 Naming your baby is so exciting!
-There is just something incredible about getting to name this perfect human that you’ve carried for 9 months.
-For 3 of our kids, my husband and I didn’t tell anyone (except very close family) our name choices and chose to keep our baby names a secret!
+There is just something incredible about getting to name this perfect human that you’ve carried for nine months.

 And…it was glorious!
-Let me tell you all of the reasons why you should consider keeping your baby name a secret!
+Let me tell you all of the reasons why you should consider keeping your baby’s name a secret!

 I can’t even begin to tell you the hold people think they have over baby names!
 If you’re reading this post, though, I am sure you know already!

 And then there’s the opposite.
-You tell someone your name that you and your spouse have picked out and you get the side-eye from friends or family members.
+You tell someone the name you and your spouse picked out, and you get the side-eye from friends or family members.
 I have been there, and this is terrible.
-It makes you second guess yourself, for starters.
+It makes you second-guess yourself, for starters.

-They’ll also tell you their two sense.
+They’ll also tell you their own opinion.
 They don’t like the name, and they’ll tell you WHY they don’t like the name.
 Then they’ll proceed to tell you the people they knew with that specific name that brings a bad connotation with the name (for them!)

 You will also avoid the “famous person” comments.
 My oldest daughter has a very popular movie that says her name in it, and some people bring it up.
-My second oldest daughter has the same name as 2 other famous people.
+My second oldest daughter has the same name as two other famous people.
 My kids were not named after famous people!
-You’ll just have to shake those comments off once they’re born if you decide to go that route and you know someone will bring it up
+You’ll have to shake those comments off once they’re born if you decide to go that route, and you know someone will bring it up.

-This one is one of my favorite reasons on this list and the ultimate reason why we decided not to share our baby name.
-My husband and I have a very strong bond and, sometimes like certain things to be just between us for as long as possible.
+This one is one of my favorite reasons on this list and the ultimate reason why we decided not to share our baby’s name.
+My husband and I have a very strong bond and, sometimes, like certain things to be just between us for as long as possible.
 This is definitely one of those things.

 It’s something sweet that you can share with your husband and something that is just between you and him!
 How special is that?!

 This is some straight-up tough love!
 The name that you and your spouse select has some type of meaning.
-It doesn’t matter if it’s a family name, a name you both just love, or a name one of you had picked out since middle school.
-The truth is that it has meaning and it is special, and it is the name of your precious baby.
+It doesn’t matter if it’s a family name, a name you both love or a name one of you had picked out since middle school.
+The truth is that it has meaning, is special, and is the name of your precious baby.

-By keeping your baby name a secret during pregnancy, by the time you have the baby your friends and family will be so thrilled that they will not have a single negative thing to say about your baby name choice!
+By keeping your baby’s name a secret during pregnancy, by the time you have the baby, your friends, and family will be so thrilled that they will not have a single negative thing to say about your baby’s name choice!
 It will be a beautiful surprise that was worth waiting for!

-You will feel even more confident about your name choice because all you’ll feel will be butterflies every time you say your baby name!
+You will feel even more confident about your name choice because you’ll feel butterflies every time you say your baby’s name!

-- You both should have an understanding of who you’re going to share the name with (maybe you’re not sharing at all, or maybe you only decide to tell a few people)
+- You both should understand who you will share the name with (maybe you’re not sharing at all, or maybe you only decide to tell a few people).

-- If you do decide to tell a few people, make sure they’re people you trust not to tell other people
+- If you decide to tell a few people, make sure they’re people you trust who won’t tell others.

 Keep in mind: Everyone has their reasons for wanting to tell a baby name or not, and either way is okay!
 One way is not better than the other!

 My answer is simple.
 We are just waiting till birth to name the baby!
 That’s the quickest, easiest answer, especially if you’re like me and don’t enjoy lying to people!
-It’s the truth, you’re waiting until birth!
-Or you can simply say things like:
+It’s the truth; you’re waiting until birth!
+Or you can say things like:

 There are so many things to consider when naming your baby!
-I highly encourage you to have a conversation with your spouse and also pray about it together.
-Prayer can really set your mind at ease.
-My husband was struggling with what we should name our first son.
-And then he came across this verse, and he knew instantly.
+I highly encourage you to have a conversation with your spouse and make sure you are on the same page.

 So, there you have it.
-Tell me in the comments, have you or will/would you ever consider keeping your baby name a secret?
+Tell me in the comments, have you or will/would you ever consider keeping your baby’s name a secret?